aws-samples/remote-swe-agents/README.md

 After completing this step, proceed to Step 6 to finalize the deployment with your configuration.

-### 6. Configuration Settings (Optional)

-You can customize certain settings by modifying the `context` section in `cdk/cdk.json`:

-- `ec2GarbageCollector:expirationInDays`: The number of days after which unused EC2 instances and Amazon Machine Images(AMI) will be automatically terminated (default: 1)

-### 7. Deploy CDK again with configuration variables
+### 6. Deploy CDK again with configuration variables

 After the above setup is complete, run `cdk deploy` again.